benoitletondor/Android-Studio-MVP-template/README.md

-# Android Studio Template MVP Template
+# Android Studio MVP Template

 This is an Android Studio template for MVC.